pragma-/pbot/doc/VirtualMachine.md

 as `root` and run `shutdown now -h`.
 Then run `virsh start pbot-vm`.
 (Using `shutdown now -r` to reboot will not initialize the new serial/vsock devices.)
 Login as `root` when the virtual machine boots back up.

-### Install software
-Now we can install any software and programming languages we want to make available in the virtual machine.
-Use the `dnf search` or `zypper se` command or your distribution's documentation to find packages.
-I will soon make available a script to install all package necessary for all languages supported by PBot.

-To make use of VM sockets, install the `socat` package:

-Fedora:

-    guest$ dnf install socat

-OpenSUSE Tumbleweed:

-    guest$ zypper in socat

-For the C programming language you will need at least these:

-Fedora:

-    guest$ dnf install libubsan libasan gdb gcc clang

-OpenSUSE Tumbleweed:

-    guest$ zypper in libubsan1 libasan8 gdb gcc clang

-Install packages for other languages as desired.

-### Install Perl
-Now we need to install Perl on the guest.
-This allows us to run the PBot VM Guest server script.

-Fedora:

-    guest$ dnf install perl-interpreter perl-lib perl-IPC-Run perl-JSON-XS perl-English perl-IPC-Shareable

-OpenSUSE Tumbleweed:

-    guest$ zypper in perl-IPC-Run perl-JSON-XS make gcc guest$ cpan i IPC::Shareable

-This installs the minium packages for the Perl interpreter (note we used `perl-interpreter` instead of `perl`), as well as a few Perl modules.

 ### Install PBot VM Guest
 Next we install the PBot VM Guest server script that fosters communication between the virtual machine guest and the physical host system.
 We'll do this inside the virtual machine guest system, logged on as `root`